nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 }
 ```

-Note that we should choose a module name like *org.codefx.demo.monitor*, but that would crowd the examples, so I'll stick to the shorter *monitor*.
+Note that we should choose a module name like *dev.nipafx.demo.monitor*, but that would crowd the examples, so I'll stick to the shorter *monitor*.
 As explained, it requires *spark.core* and because the application has no meaningful API, it exports no packages.

 We can then compile, package, and run it as follows: